 How Do I Determine if my Child Has Autism?

-Your physician will do an extensive review of your child’s developmental history.
+Your care provider will do an extensive review of your child’s developmental history.
 The history will likely pay particular attention to early social-emotional and language milestones, play skills, behaviour, and loss of skills.
 Important questions they might ask you on history include:

 - Does your child know their primary caregivers?